 Drainage

 Repair category 1

-Notes There are understood to be private drainage arrangements.
+Notes There are understood to be private drainage arrangements in the form of a septic tank.
 The maintenance liability, rights of access and SEPA consents should be confirmed.

 Set out below is a summary of the condition of the property which is provided for reference only.
 You should refer to the previous comments for detailed information.